 Washington Writers' Publishing House

-Washington Writers' Publishing House publishes poetry and fiction in a biweekly journal, WWPH Writes.
+Washington Writers' Publishing House publishes poetry and prose (fiction or CNF) in a biweekly journal, WWPH Writes.
 The journal is featured on our website on the second and fourth Friday of every month.
-We are happy to consider never-published original fiction and poetry as well as reprints from recent or upcoming collections from writers living in Washington, D.C.
+We are happy to consider never-published original prose (fiction or CNF) and poetry as well as reprints from recent or upcoming collections from writers living in Washington, D.C.
 Maryland and Virginia.
 We do not charge for submissions, but there is an optional tip jar to help us maintain the site.

 SUBMISSION GUIDELINES: